Obiente/Cloud/docs/guides/proxmox-ssh-user-setup.md

 - Verify `obiente-cloud` user owns the snippets directory: `ls -la /var/lib/vz/snippets`
 - Check directory permissions: `stat /var/lib/vz/snippets`
 - Ensure directory is writable: `sudo chmod 755 /var/lib/vz/snippets`

+### Disk Operation Permission Errors

+**Error**: `failed to convert disk: permission denied` or `qemu-img: Could not open ...
+Permission denied`

+**Solutions**:
+- Verify user is in both `disk` and `vz-images` groups: `groups obiente-cloud` (should include both `disk` and `vz-images`)
+- Verify ACLs are set with default permissions: `getfacl /var/lib/vz/images | grep vz-images`
+- Check that new VM directories have correct permissions: `ls -la /var/lib/vz/images/VM_ID/` (should show `-rw-rw----` for disk files, not `-rw-r-----`)
+- If new VMs are created with wrong permissions, ensure default ACLs are set: `setfacl -R -d -m g:vz-images:rwx /var/lib/vz/images`
+- Fix permissions for existing VM directories by running the loop from step 8 in Option A
+- Test direct access to LVM volume: `ssh -i key obiente-cloud@host "ls -l /dev/pve/vm-100-disk-0"`
+- After adding to groups or changing permissions, **restart your API service** so it establishes a new SSH connection with updated group membership

 ### Wrong Snippets Path